JustKesha/dst-easy-strings/README.md

 # 📖 DST - Easy Custom Strings

 A lightweight utility for managing prefab name and description strings in Don't Starve Together (DST) mods.
 Simplifies the process of adding strings to the `GLOBAL.STRINGS` table, reducing boilerplate code by up to 50%.
-Also provides functionality to organize strings in separate files.
+Also provides functionality to organize strings in separate files and supports mod characters.

 ## Overview
 Tired of this?